Projects

 Sirius Planner

-Sirius Planner (2020) is a task planner that I am actively developing.
-It was initially made available to a closed group of alpha testers, and is now open to the public.
+Sirius Planner (2020) was a task planner, initially made available to a closed group of alpha testers, and later opened to the public.
+It was retired in November 2024.
 If you’d like to know more, read/watch release announcements:

 Picaxo 2